Scotland’s Oldest Bridges.

 Hinchcliffe (Ref) is the definitive source for the English packhorse bridges; he records and details some 250, largely located in the North of England.
 His classification comprises three categories: Group 1 are the most authentic, 6ft wide or less, built before 1800 with well-known packhorse associations.
 Group 2 are those that fall outside any one of these limits but are generally referred to as packhorse bridges.
 Group 3, he describes as ‘problematical’, and often not packhorse bridges at all.
 The absence or presence of parapets is only of minor interest; it could be surmised that parapets might obstruct the easy passage of pony side-paniers, and were so designed - but only a proportion of his recorded bridges are parapet-free and no doubt centuries of bad weather have also contributed to this.
 Most of these small narrow bridges were crudely built of random rubble with rubble arches and non-radial irregular voussoirs which rather suggests a rough date-range of 1650 to 1750.
 Packhorse routes are linked to well documented history of the long-distance transport of commodities.

 This being the case, in Scotland we might refer to these narrow bridges as ‘horse bridges’ and the important defining characteristic might be a width of 6-7 ft wide, parapet to parapet.
-This last clarifies the grouping- and it also makes sense; such a design must have been adopted specifically for pedestrians, ponies, horses and kellachs- not for carts.
+This clarifies the grouping- and it also makes sense; such a design must have been adopted specifically for pedestrians, ponies, horses and kellachs- not for carts.
+Trains of packhorses may well have been in use, though we cannot be certain.
 The provenance may occasionally lie elsewhere altogether; for example, Carrbridge (290636822927) is celebrated as a packhorse bridge, but was actually built to facilitate the travel of coffins on the way to the cemetery; Stow Bridge (345837644394) was probably a ‘collection’ bridge, built to facilitate church attendance.
-Both of these were certainly used later by commodity packhorse trains.
+Both of these may well have been used later for commodity transport.
+Ceres, Alyth and Keith could be viewed as simply town bridges.

 The following list of very narrow width bridges may not be comprehensive.
 Some have been parallel-widened, but the original width defines them.
 Local knowledge is important.
 If you know of others please get in touch.